RamaRaju-vj/WebDesign-Project/README.md

 TECHSTACK Used
 ●	HTML5 - Used for information page as part of Assignment-6.
-●	BOOTSTRAP & TAILWIND CSS - Used for Grid and Flex Layouts.
+●	BOOTSTRAP & TAILWIND CSS - Used for Grid and Flex Layouts & as part of Assignment-6.
 ●	CSS3 - Used for styling purpose.
 ●	REACT - Used in complete project. ● JAVASCRIPT - Build the code using JS ● NODE JS - Used in the project setup.
 ●	MONGODB - The database.